austinhuang0131/joinmatrix/guide/qna.md

 This guide is written by [Austin Huang](https://austinhuang.me) with the help of many people, whose feedback is greatly appreciated.

-The `joinmatrix.org` domain is owned by [Jonah Aragon](https://www.jonaharagon.com/) on behalf of [Privacy Guides](https://www.privacyguides.org/), whose contribution is also greatly appreciated.
+The `joinmatrix.org` domain is donated by [Jonah Aragon](https://www.jonaharagon.com/), whose contribution is also greatly appreciated.

 All contents of this guide are licensed under [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
 Please link back to this website.